KILL THE DRUG: Olive Press launches campaign to ban deadly painkiller Nolotil in Spain

 The Marbella-based expat was furious when he was told to take the painkiller by his Spanish dentist, after suffering from a difficult abscess.

-His wife Mary, 59, had died after being prescribed the same drug following a double vasectomy at Costa del Sol Hospital.
+His wife Mary, 59, had died after being prescribed the same drug following a double mastectomy at Costa del Sol Hospital.

 “Within 24 hours she was in intensive care, her white blood cell count plummeted to zero within days,” explains Graham, a former computer technician, from London.